chef-boneyard/windows/README.md

 #### Properties

 - `font_name` - The file name of the font file name to install.
 The path defaults to the files/default directory of the cookbook you're calling windows_font from.
 Defaults to the resource name.
-- `source` - Set an alternate path/URI to the font file.
+- `source` - A local filesystem path or URI to source the font file from..

 #### Examples